 Mara is located on the shores of Lake Simcoe and is approximately a one and a half hour drive from Toronto.
 Mara has 105 car camping sites with 95 per cent available for reservation.

 Mara’s very large sandy beach is one of the best in Simcoe County.
-The park is located on the shores of Lake Simcoe which has great fishing opportunities and we also offer boat launching facilities.
+The park is located on the shores of Lake Simcoe which has great fishing opportunities.

 Mara has a wonderful hiking trail that allows visitors a glimpse into the natural environment in the area while still being close to all the amenities a small urban centre has to offer.